DenisCarriere/geocoder/README.rst

 Feedback
 ````````
-Please feel free to give any feedback on this module, it is still in its early stages of production.
-If you find any bugs or any enhancements to recommend please send some of your comments/suggestions on the `Github Issues Page <https://github.com/DenisCarriere/geocoder/issues>`_.
+Please feel free to give any feedback on this module.
+If you find any bugs or any enhancements to recommend please send some of your comments/suggestions to the `Github Issues Page <https://github.com/DenisCarriere/geocoder/issues>`_.

 Twitter
 ```````
-Speak up on Twitter and tell the you use this Python Geocoder by using the following Twitter tags `@Addxy <https://twitter.com/search?q=%40Addxy>`_ `#geocoder <https://twitter.com/search?q=%23geocoder>`_.
+Speak up on Twitter and tell us how you use this Python Geocoder module by using the following Twitter Hashtags `@Addxy <https://twitter.com/search?q=%40Addxy>`_ `#geocoder <https://twitter.com/search?q=%23geocoder>`_.